ChrisBail/PSPicker/docs/index.md

 Nothing is more easy!
 Just go into the [github repo](https://github.com/ChrisBail/PSPicker) and clone it on your computer (for example in /home/toto/program/).

-# What's inside the package
+# What's inside the package?

 In PSPicker repo you will find:
 * `main.m` which is the main script that performs automatic picking/relocation/cleaning...